-However, this market has been strongly criticised for its lack of environmental integrity.
-Issuing credits for avoided deforestation raises three major problems.
+Issuing carbon offsets from forestry projects, and REDD+ in particular, has been strongly criticised for its lack of environmental integrity, as well as the lack of adequate safeguards to prevent adverse impacts on the environment and local communities.
+Issuing credits for avoided deforestation raises three major problems with regard to environmental integrity.